 Data Processing Agreement

 How to execute this Data Processing Agreement (“DPA”)

-2. This DPA has been pre-signed on behalf of Helium.
+2. We will send you a version which has been pre-signed on behalf of Helium.
+Sign and return to privacy@heliumdev.com.

+Data Processing Agreement